-This week's Senior Spotlight shines on Mike Mergen.
-Here to tell you about him is Luke McCall.
+Our Senior Spotlight this week shines on Joe Golwitzer.
+Here to tell you about him is Taylor Brandenburg.

 That's the "Bear Facts" for this week.
 Thanks for joining us, and be sure to tune in again next week for more news from Bishop Garrigan High School.